recite/samesame/readme.md

 345X123, 445B333, "Earth is roughly a sphere"
 345X123, 2243S52, "Earth is roughly a sphere"

+But same pair of articles can be cited jointly for multiple claims.
+So later on article ID '345X123' may also have "Sun is hot (article_ID_445B333, article_ID_2243S52, article_ID_5D43S53)."
+And we will expand it as:

+345X123, 445B333, "Sun is hot"
+345X123, 2243S52, "Sun is hot"
+345X123, 5D43S53, "Sun is hot"

-2. Use output from 1 to create n by n article similarity matrices as follows (similar to cites/cited by matrices) where value  = number of times articles are jointly cited as making the same claim (we lose information about what claim.
-And a pair of articles can be jointly cited for multiple claims.
-So we ignore that for now also.)
+2. Use output from 1 to create n by n article similarity matrix (similar to cites/cited by matrices) where value of each entry = number of times articles are jointly cited as making the same claim (we lose information about what claim --- overlap on 'earth is roughly a sphere' and 'sun is hot' is counted together.)

             article_1, article_2, ...., article_n

 article_1,  1,           2,        0, ....
 article_2,  2,           1,        1, ....

+This will be a very sparse matrix.
+But even small overlaps are likely to be very informative.